andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-05-gelfand-algebra-chunk7-pascals-triangle.md

 When you think about how all this is working, it all kind of makes sense that this would be the outcome too - as we work through, we're repeatedly raising $10$ to a decreasing power, and then multiplying this by the co-efficient value.
 So in that case its little surprise that $10^2 \cdot 6$ comes out as $600$ in the fourth row working above.
 And it's doing the same thing in all positions, but with different position-relevant powers, and corresponding co-efficients.

 Awesome.
 It's about to break though as you might suspect.
-Lets look at $11^5$
+Let's look at $11^5$

 ### Problem 83 (c) Compute $11^5$